-Meeting held in the Clarke Suite/ Teams at 6.30pm on Thursday 6th October 2022
+Meeting held in the Vialli suite at 6.30pm on Monday 11th December 2023

 Attendees Club title/ group represented

 Beerman, Clayton Home season ticket (“ST”)

 Daine, Nav Regional Manager for Retail Operations at Levy

 Davis, Marriane Chelsea Women Supporters Group

 Elmes, George UK supporters club

 Gray, Jamie Club Head of Facilities